Izzuddin101/embedLLM/README.md

 6. Press the "Test Embedding" button and have fun!

+Or I think if you have Expo Orbit downloaded, you can just click "Open with Orbit"

 # Welcome to your Expo app 👋

 In the output, you'll find options to open the app in a